tidalmigrations/tidalmigrations.github.io/pages/tidal tools/machine_stats.md

 Prior to the steps on syncing your Windows machines, be sure to have the below dependencies setup:

-- If you want to upload the results of running Machine Stats to the Tidal Migrations Platform, you will need to be on a server which is connected to the internet and has Tidal Tools installed.
+- If you want to upload the results of running Machine Stats to the Tidal Platform, you will need to be on a server which is connected to the internet and has Tidal Tools installed.
 You can check out the [Getting Started with Tidal Tools](tidal-tools.html) guide on how to install it.
 - To gather additional data, such as peak and average CPU utilization and process stats, you will need [WinRM enabled](https://support.auvik.com/hc/en-us/articles/204424994-How-to-enable-WinRM-with-domain-controller-Group-Policy-for-WMI-monitoring) across your environment.
 See [this section](#gather-machine-stats-without-winrm) for an alternative approach using WMI.